NEW ZEALAND LIZARDS.

 Gecko Hoplodactylus duvauceli The largest

-New Zealand gecko, no longer occurs on the mainland but found on offshore
+New Zealand gecko, no longer occurs on the mainland but is found on offshore

 islands from Cook Strait northwards where it lives in rocky or forested